hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 In our demo system these values don't have a real meaning since we don't use any units.
 In real-world simulations, these parameters have units and their value needs to be determined based on experiments or other types of calculations.

+{: .notice--info}
 To set the box length, we considered both the number of atoms and the spacing between nearest neighbors.
 In general, atoms can be distributed evenly within a box using the formula $N^{1/dim} \times \text{atom spacing}$, where N is the number of atoms and dim represents the dimension of the box.
-In our case, since the dimension is $2$, we use the square root.
+In our case, since the dimension is 2, we use the square root.

 #### Particles